-This is a 5-step guide to troubleshoot when your iPhone won’t turn on or stuck on the Apple logo.
+This is a 5-step guide to troubleshooting when your iPhone won’t turn on or stuck on the Apple logo.

 Your iPhone not turning on is one of the most common iPhone problems.
-You push the power button, wait a few seconds but nothing happens.
-So how do you force your iPhone to turn on?
+You push the power button and wait a few seconds, but nothing happens.
+So, how do you force your iPhone to turn on?

 It could be a plethora of things that prevent your iPhone from turning on.
 The good news is it’s a fixable problem that you can easily solve without taking a trip to the Apple store.